RedAuburn/batch-colourise-and-transfer-colour/README.md

 # batch-colourise-deepai
- A Python script to batch colourise photos with the deepAI API, which uses Jason Antic's model. https://deepai.org/machine-learning-model/colorizer
+ A Python script to batch colourise photos and transfer colour to the high res original. colourising is done with the deepAI API, which uses Jason Antic's model.

+ This could also be applicable for downsizing videos and overlaying colour, drastically reducing the time needed to colourise a video. https://deepai.org/machine-learning-model/colorizer

  example: